-Right off know that we will ALWAYS have some freebies for you.
-Our blog will remain public, where we hope to continue to highlight wonderful NC Bloggers and their unique voices as well as provide content to help you blog better.
+Right off, know that we will ALWAYS have some freebies for you.
+Our blog will remain public, where we hope to continue to highlight fabulous NC Bloggers and their unique voices, as well as provide content to help you blog better.
 You can interact with us on Twitter, engage with us on Facebook, and sign up for our email list.
 A lot of our events will be open to public sales.
 We will never make membership a requirement to serve you.

 BUT, membership has benefits, too.
 Always.

 By signing up to be a member of the NCBN it gives you access to a whole slew of additional benefits: